icaros-usc/pyribs/README.md

     optimizer.tell(objectives, bcs)
 ```

-To visualize this archive with matplotlib, we can then use the
+To visualize this archive with matplotlib, we then use the
 `grid_archive_heatmap` function from `ribs.visualize`.

 ```python